Why I'm not going for an iPhone again

 Samsung Z400 - August 2006

-My Samsung Z400, which still sits on my shelf to date, was my last handset phone that I would get.
-This was a short lived phone.
+My Samsung Z400, which still sits on my shelf to date, was the last non-smartphone phone that I would get.
+This was a short-lived phone.
 I obtained this phone in August 2006 and it was replaced by May 2007.
 I got the phone for nothing but paid £27.50 a month for it, so I had gone up on the monthly cost but down on the initial cost.
 This was an experimental phone for me, as I wanted to try an ordinary handset again and wanted one of the new "slide phones".

 O2 XDA Stellar - December 2007